jpooksy/NBA_Data_Modeling/README.md

 # NBA
-This repository provides a guide on how to ingest, store, transform, and analyze data from the official NBA API.
+This repository provides a guide on how to extract, store, transform, and analyze data from the official NBA API.

 # Overview
 This is an ongoing project that aims to cover various aspects of NBA data analysis.
 As of today, this project provides instructions for: